IBM/kar-apps/reefer/README.md

 # Reefer Application Overview

-The application models simplified business processes involved in shipping perishable goods on a ship from origin port to destination port.
-A broker places an order for a shipment of goods which requires one or more refrigerated (reefer) containers to be on a specific voyage.
+The application models a simplified business processes involved in shipping perishable goods on a ship from origin port to destination port.
+The application supports a client broker placing an order for a shipment of goods which requires one or more refrigerated (reefer) containers to be on a specific voyage.
 Land transportation, container loading/unloading, as well as Customs clearance are not considered.
 To facilitate the transit of goods, the application uses a fleet of ships covering Atlantic and Pacific oceans.
 Each ship has a different tonnage (reefer cargo capacity) and is assigned to a shipping schedule serving a route between two ports.
 The itinerary includes departure dates from origin port and arrival dates at the destination port.
 All reefers have identical physical dimensions and have a maximum holding capacity in terms of product units.

 The Reefer application runtime consists of four separately deployable components.

 1. UI server running in OpenLiberty.
 This server hosts an HTTP service to deliver the Angular based Reefer application packaged in multiple javascript bundles.

-2. SpringBoot REST server running in OpenLiberty.
+2. SpringBoot WebAPI server running in OpenLiberty.
-This server hosts a stateless WebAPI service that processes HTTP requests from clients and pushes GUI state changes to any connected angular front end.
+This server hosts a stateless service that processes HTTP requests from clients and pushes GUI state changes to any connected angular front end via Websockets.
 Its clients are browsers, KAR actors, and Reefer simulators.
 The REST server can be replicated for fault tolerance and throughput.

 3. Actor server running in OpenLiberty.
-This server hosts actor services that implement the Reefer application business logic.
+This server hosts actors that implement the Reefer application business logic.
 For development all actor instances can run in a single actor service.
-For production actor types can be segregated into different actor services and replicated.
+For production actor types are segregated into two different actor services and replicated.

 4. Simulator server running in OpenLiberty.
 This server hosts a single service that implements all simulator drivers.